sakhawy/pico-server/README.md

     http.serve_forever()
 ````

 I think you may already have gotten an idea about what that code is doing.
-The code can be boiled down to 3 lines:
+It can be boiled down to 3 lines:

 * `handler = http.server.SimpleHTTPRequestHandler`
 * `with socketserver.TCPServer(('0.0.0.0', 8000), handler) as http:`